postsharp/Metalama.Documentation/content/conceptual/architecture/naming-conventions.md

 3. Import the <xref:Metalama.Extensions.Architecture.Fabrics> namespace to benefit from extension methods.

 4. Edit the  <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*>,  <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method.
-Start by calling [amender.Verify()](xref:Metalama.Extensions.Architecture.Fabrics.AmenderExtensions.Verify*).

-5. Select the APIs using the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.Select*>, <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.SelectMany*> and <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.Where*> methods.
-You may also find the <xref:Metalama.Extensions.Architecture.Fabrics.ITypeSetVerifier`1.SelectTypesDerivedFrom*> method useful.
+5. Select the APIs using the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*>, <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> and <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Where*> methods.
+You may also find the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectTypesDerivedFrom*> method useful.

-6. Call the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.MustRespectNamingConvention*> method.
+6. Call the <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.MustRespectNamingConvention*> method.

 > [!NOTE]
-> Unlike <xref:Metalama.Extensions.Architecture.Aspects.DerivedTypesMustRespectNamingConventionAttribute>, the naming convention added by the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.MustRespectNamingConvention*> is _neither_ inherited _nor_ cross-project.
+> Unlike <xref:Metalama.Extensions.Architecture.Aspects.DerivedTypesMustRespectNamingConventionAttribute>, the naming convention added by the <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.MustRespectNamingConvention*> is _neither_ inherited _nor_ cross-project.
 If you want the naming convention to apply to several projects, use the techniques described in <xref:fabrics-many-projects>.

 ### Example: Enforcing a naming convention on all types derived from a given system type